Benefits & Leave 16 min

 Best practices for using workers’ comp for remote companies

-Sometimes you can do everything correctly, and an employee can still get sick or injured on the job.
+Sometimes you can do everything correctly, and yet, an employee can still get sick or injured on the job.
+If this happens, your priority should be the health and well-being of the employee.

-In this case, your priority should be the health and well-being of the employee.
-Here are the steps you’ll need to take if a remote employee is applicable for workers' compensation:
+Here are the steps to take if a remote employee is applicable for workers' compensation:

-1. Ask them to seek medical attention: Make sure the employee gets the medical treatment they need, and give them time off to do so.
+Make sure the employee gets the medical treatment they need.
+Give them time off to do so.

-6. Make sure their workspace is safe: Help the employee come up with a plan to avoid future incidents.
-This should include fixing or removing the cause.
+Help the employee come up with a plan to avoid future similar incidents.
+This should include fixing or removing the cause of the injury or illness submitted for workers’ comp.

-7. Stay engaged: Let sick or injured employees know that they’re a valuable member of your team.
+Let sick or injured employees know that they’re a valuable member of your team.
 You can send them flowers or a get-well card signed by the whole team.
-In the case of an extended absence, see if your employee wants to work under a modified agreement with limited duties, as allowed by their physician.
-In this way, your employee does not have to worry about being out of work while companies can budget claim costs.

 Do workers’ compensation laws vary by country?

-Yes.
-Workers’ compensation laws, insurance regulations, and their relationships to remote work vary from one country to another.
-Managing compliance can quickly become overwhelming, especially for companies with employees in multiple countries.
+Yes, workers’ compensation laws, insurance regulations, and their relationships to remote work vary from one country to another.

-As an organization, you can help your remote employees prevent work-at-home injuries and illnesses from happening in the first place.
 Establish a comprehensive remote work policy to ensure your employees have a safe work environment wherever they are.

 Start hiring with Remote, the new standard in global HR